Menu

 Robert Reich

-Robert Reich is known as an American political reporter, educator, and author.
-He served in the presidential administrations of American Presidents such as Gerald Ford, Jimmy Carter, and Bill Clinton.
+Robert Reich is a well-regarded American political commentator, educator, and author.
+He served in multiple U.S. presidential administrations, most notably as Secretary of Labor under President Bill Clinton.

 Related Biography: Harvey Keitel